ujjwalguptaofficial/ethcontracts-doc/docs/get-started.md

 # Get started

 In this get started tutorial - we will learn how to install, setup and interact with contract api.
+We will particular learn how we can interact with `ERC20` contract.

 ## Installation